GPUOpen-Tools/radeon_gpu_detective/documentation/source/help_manual.rst

   This will make sure that Crash Analysis mode will be enabled in the driver when your application is run.

 * In Vulkan, the old device extension VK_EXT_debug_marker is also supported by RGD, but it is now deprecated in favor of the VK_EXT_debug_utils instance extension.

+* **Try Crash Analysis with Driver Experiments**: If you suspect that certain optimizations or features enabled by the driver might be causing the crash, you can try to disable them using Driver Experiments.
+This can help you narrow down the search for the cause of the crash.

 Known issues and workarounds
 ----------------------------